 Updated April 4, 2018

 “Listen, I will tell you a mystery!
 We will not all die, but we will all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound and the dead will be raised imperishable, and we shall be changed.”
 (1 Corinthians 15:51-52).
-Was this young man startled awake at the sound of the trumpet and rising up groggily to new life?
+Was this young man startled awake at the sound of the archangel’s trumpet?

 We’ll get to the resurrection body.
 But first I want to commend you for reciting the creeds of the Church even if you don’t believe everything in the creeds.
 By reciting the creeds we identify with the faith of the Church even if we have difficulties with some particulars.
 We teach children the creeds in the expectation that their faith will seek understanding as they mature.
 It’s the same for us adults.
 We don’t necessarily understand every article of faith, but we trust that we will increase in understanding as learning and experience increase.